What Is Staging Environment & Why You Should Have One

 The next thing you need to do is add the InstaWP Connect plugin to your live WordPress site.
 Search for it in the Plugins, like this:

-InstaWP Connect plugin
+Install InstaWP Connect plugin to create a staging enviornment

 Once you’ve activated it, go back to your Plugins menu and press the Create Staging button.